pth6570/pth6570.github.io/index.md

 ---
 ### Earth Data Science Interests
 In this Earth Data science series, I am interested in building my programming skills and beginning to build a portfolio of projects specifically related to earth and environmental sciences.
+I enjoy learning about pretty much anything, but a few topics of particular interest to me are: mapping of environmental factors and associated disease risks, environmental justice issues, and/or anything related to biodiversity and conservation.